P-Mbugua/Peter_Mbugua_Web/README.md

 # Personal Portfolio of Peter Mbugua

 Welcome to my personal portfolio!
-Here you'll find a showcase of my work, skills, and projects as a software engineer.
-This portfolio includes various projects I've worked on, technical skills I've acquired, and information about my professional background.
+Here you'll find a showcase of my work, skills, and projects as a Junior Software Engineer.
+This portfolio includes various projects I've worked on, technical skills I've acquired, information about my professional background and also Personal Details.

 ## Table of Contents